JJAWESOM234/Team13-Academic-Assessment-Assistant/json-forms-jquery/README.md

 ## Use
 The applications as of now is a simple html form that is generated using the library.
 To use this application you just need to run the index.html file on the server, this can be done using VS code.
 VS code will start the server and display the html elements which have been modified by the form generation library.
 To modify the displayed form you must change the json model that is being read in `controller.js`.
 Note: the JSON model must be updated with valid objects conforming to the jsonform library.

+To run the newly created web automation use the command `node ./test/TESTING_CASE_FILENAME.js`.

 ## Release Notes
+### Milestone 3
+The program now has web automation implemented which allows for the forms to be automaticlly filled out.
+This sets the application up to be testing automaticlly using QUnit testing.
+Currently the web automation outputs pdf files which are used to manually confirm data entry.
+Additionally, this library displays a change of design that sections the form based on which SLO the user is currently entering in.

 ### Milestone 2
 The program now has the ability to display all four forms and can track the number of SLO created in real time.
 Additionally, this iteration of the forms uses tabarrays isntead of the usual arrays which removes some clutter and makes the form shorter.